-I went into school on Tuesday and Wednesday (Teacher days) to find that the builders hadn’t finished re-modelling part of the school.
-Everything was in boxes and there was no office.
-It took the two days to just get everything back to where it should have been.
-Then, the children arrived on Thursday (keen, excited and full of energy and in new uniform, everything I’m not!)
-I can’t help feeling depressed at what my new temporary role is forcing me to do.
-I woke up to the radio announcing on Thursday that 1/3 of all Primary Headships are unfilled and recruitment is low.
+I couldn’t help feeling a little depressed about what my new temporary role is forcing me to do.
+I woke on Thursday to the radio announcing that 1/3 of all Primary Headship posts are unfilled and recruitment is at an all-time low.
 I am not surprised.
-I have just put in 2 days of 7.00am to 6.00pm (with eating lunch at a desk on top of a mound of paper).
-Three highlights were; taking assembly on Thursday, installing a new printer into the office (took 5 mins), and shredding a document (30 seconds), I actually enjoyed that.
-The rest was filling in forms, finding data, talking to grey suits from County Hall (they have no sense of humour, live boring lives, and consider trivia as being the whole purpose of existence!) about issues that have nothing to do with the Education of children.
-Oh yes, we had a fire drill, that go me out of the office for 10 mins.
-The staff are brilliant and are just getting on with things as they always have done and chatting to each other about what they did over the summer.
-It’s ironic that I haven’t spoken to anyone about what I did over the summer, I haven’t had the time and it hasn’t occurred to me!
-I expect things will get better as I reconcile myself to this role, after all it IS only temporary AND I am retiring in July!!!
+I have just put in 2 days from 7.00am to 6.00pm (with eating lunch at a desk on top of a mound of paper).
+Highlights of the week were taking assembly on Thursday, installing a new printer into the office (which took 5 mins), and shredding a document (30 seconds), they were the only tasks I actually enjoyed.
+The rest of my time was taken up with filling in forms, finding data, talking to grey suits from County Hall (they have no sense of humour, live boring lives, and consider trivia as being the whole purpose of existence!) about issues that have nothing to do with the Education of children.
+Oh yes, I nearly forgot, we had a fire drill, that got me out of the office for 10 mins.
+Thankfully, the staff are brilliant and are just getting on with things as they always have done, sanely chatting to each other about what they did over the summer.
+Ironically, I haven’t spoken to anyone about what I did over the summer, I haven’t had the time and it hasn’t occurred to me!
+I expect things will get better as I reconcile myself to this role, after all, it IS only temporary AND I am retiring in July!!!

-Saturday afternoon we had a BBQ.
-I had invited Jim and Brigitte around to say thank you for looking after the pool and garden over the summer.
-I had bought him a bottle of Thai whisky, but Sue told me that he didn’t like whisky and that the last bottle I had given him, he had given away.
-I shall have to use it when I pickle some onions in a few weeks time.
-We showed a video of our holiday and drank a bit.
-A nice evening.
+One Saturday afternoon we had a BBQ.
+I had invited Jim and Bridget around to say thank you for looking after the pool and garden over the summer.
+I had bought them a bottle of Thai whisky, but Bridget told me that he didn’t like whisky and that the last bottle I had given him, he had given away.
+I shall have to use it when I pickle some onions in a few weeks.
+We showed a video of our holiday and drank beer and cider, it was a nice evening.

 It was lovely to see how fast Lucas is growing up, scooting everywhere, grabbing everything and shoving anything small enough into his mouth.
-Charlotte had booked us into an Indian restaurant for lunch and it was really superb, I came away stuffed.
-Afterwards, we went to White Post Farm Park, supposedly for Lucas to see the animals.
-However, I think Suraj, Jamie, Sarah and Charlotte had more fun breaking the rules of age and size on all the rides and activities.
+Charlotte had booked us into an Indian restaurant for a superb lunch, and I came away stuffed.
+Afterwards, we went to White Post Farm Park, supposedly for Lucas to see the animals however, I think Suraj, Jamie, Sarah and Charlotte had more fun breaking the rules of age and size on all the rides and activities.
 Sue and I just stood back, looked after Lucas and pretended we didn’t know them.
-It had been forecast rain but it held off until we left at 5pm.
-We went back to Charlotte’s before heading home as Suraj had put together a computer for Sarah to use for her schoolwork (she had destructed her laptop a couple of months ago).
+It had been forecast rain, but thankfully it held off until we left around 5pm.
+We went back to Charlotte’s for coffee before heading home as Suraj had put together a computer for Sarah to use with her schoolwork (she had destructed her laptop a couple of months ago).